Catherine (Cappy) Delia Mitchell - Obituary

 If anyone has pictures they would like to add to the Celebration of Life slide show, please email them to jenniferladamsvt@gmail.com.

-Calling hours will be at the Guibord-Pearsons & Sayles Funeral Home in Lyndonville, VT, on Wednesday, Oct.
-2, from 6 to 8 p.m..
-A Graveside service will be held on Thursday at 11 a.m. at Lyndon Center Cemetery, and a Celebration of Life, will be open to all at Cappy’s and David’s home at 2329 Lynburke Road, Lyndonville, VT on Thursday Oct.
-3 from 1 to 4 p.m.
+Calling hours will be at the Guibord-Pearsons & Sayles Funeral Home in Lyndonville on Wednesday, Oct.
+2, from 6 to 8 p.m.
+A Graveside service will be held on Thursday at 11 a.m. at Lyndon Center Cemetery, and a Celebration of Life, will be open to all at Cappy’s and David’s home at 2329 Lynburke Road, Lyndonville, Vt. on Thursday, Oct.
+3, from 1 to 4 p.m.

 Memories and condolences may be shared at www.guibordfh.com.